 Parking lot signage should help you and your visitors determine where to park.
 The front, south lot has several handicapped parking spots, as well as a few AdvantAge 50 parking spaces.
 Doctors, clergy and staff sections are marked as such.
-The Emergency Department and Regional Cancer Center lots are on the west side of the campus.
-When you are going home, we typically use the canopied Main entrance to protect you from inclement weather.
+The Emergency Department and MRI lots are on the west side of the campus.
+When you are going home, we typically use Entrance B.

 Your room telephone can be used for local or long-distance calls, however long-distance calls cannot be charged to your room.
 You will need to make other arrangements for those charges.
 Cell phones can be used in most areas of the hospital.
 Please look for signage where they should not be turned on and used as they may interfere with medical equipment tracings.

 To place a call outside of the hospital, dial "8" and then the full, seven digit number, plus area code as needed.